China cites rural libraries in report card on human rights

 International rights groups have rejected these assertions.
 In recent years, the government has detained dozens of Chinese for dissent and Tibetans and Uighurs have complained of rights abuses.

-“The tremendous achievements China has made in its human rights endeavors fully demonstrate that it is taking the correct path of human rights development that suits its national conditions,” the paper said.
+“The tremendous achievements China has made in its human rights endeavours fully demonstrate that it is taking the correct path of human rights development that suits its national conditions,” the paper said.

 The highly detailed paper, covering everything from incomes for rural residents to miscarriages of justice, is China’s 12th report on human rights since the government began releasing such reports in 1991.

-Under the section “promoting basic cultural rights”, the government said it “carried out a rural film program, projecting at least one film per month in every administrative village”.
+Under the section “promoting basic cultural rights”, the government said it “carried out a rural film programme, projecting at least one film per month in every administrative village”.

 “Outdoor mobile film projection is now giving way to projection at permanent indoor venues, and the number of films to be ordered for purchase exceeds 3,000,” the paper said, adding that it also had a rural library project that covers all administrative villages.